 What Does Photography Insurance Typically Exclude?

 Your photographer's insurance policy might not cover specific types of events or activities.
 So if you’re into high-risk photography that could impact the safety of your property, like marine or drone photography, then you’ll need to be sure this is covered in your policy.
-This could require you to have a totally different type of coverage, like inland marine or drone insurance, each carrying an additional cost.
+This could require you to have a totally different coverage type, like inland marine or drone insurance, each carrying an additional cost.

 What Does Photography Insurance Cost?

 The costs of photography insurance vary by state and the amount of coverage you need.
-You can often get general liability insurance for as little as $59 to cover a single event, like a wedding, all the way up to paying several hundred dollars per month for a larger business.
-The average costs are between $250 and $600 per year.
+You can get general liability insurance for as little as $59 to cover a single event, like a wedding, all the way up to paying several hundred dollars per month for a larger business.
 Below are some of the items that could impact your total costs:

 - The value of your equipment